 Divine inspiration was essential to man's first created state.
-The Spirit of the triune God who breathed into him was that alone which made him a holy creature in the image and likeness of God.
-To have no other mover to live under, no other guide or leader but the Spirit, was that which constituted all the holiness which the first man could have from God.
+The Spirit of the triune God who breathed into him was what made him a holy creature in the image and likeness of God.
+To have no other mover to live under, no other guide or leader but the Spirit, was what constituted all the holiness that the first man could have from God.
 Had he not been thus at the first, God in him and he in God, brought into the world as a true offspring and real birth of the Holy Spirit, no dispensation of God to fallen man would have directed him to the Holy Spirit or ever have made mention of His inspiration in man.
-For fallen man could be directed to nothing as his good, but that which he had and was his good before he fell.
+Fallen man could be directed to nothing as his good, except what he had and was his good before he fell.
 Had not the Holy Spirit been his first life in and by which he lived, no inspired prophets among the sons of fallen Adam had ever been heard of or any holy men speaking as they were moved by the Holy Spirit.
-For the thing would have been impossible; no fallen man could have been inspired by the Holy Spirit except the first life of man was a true and born from above.
+For the thing would have been impossible; no fallen man could have been inspired by the Holy Spirit except the first life of man was true and born from above.
 Every fallen man had by the mercy and free grace of God a secret remains of his first life preserved in him, though hidden or rather swallowed up by flesh and blood.
 These "secret remains" signified and assured to Adam by the name of a "bruiser of the serpent" and "seed of the woman," was his only capacity to be called and quickened again into his first life by new breathings of the Holy Spirit in him.

-Hence, it plainly appears that the gospel state could not be God's last dispensation or the finishing of man's redemption unless its whole work was a work of the Spirit of God in the spirit of man; that is unless without all veils types and shadows it brought the thing itself or the substance of all former types and shadows into real enjoyment so as to be possessed by man in spirit and in truth.
-Now, the thing itself and for the sake of which all God's dispensations have been, is that first life of God which was essentially born in the soul of the first man, Adam to which he died [See Genesis 2:16-17 and Romans 5:12].
-But now if the gospel dispensation comes at the end of all types and shadows to bring forth again in man a true and full birth of that Holy Spirit [See John 3:5-7], which he had at first, then it must be plain that the work of this dispensation must be solely and immediately the work of the Holy Spirit.
-If it was impossible for man to have a holy nature and spirit at first but as an offspring of a holy God at his creation [See Luke 3:38], it is certain from the nature of the thing that fallen man, dead to his first holy nature, can have that same holy nature again only by the operation of that same Holy Spirit from the breath of which he had at first received the holy nature and life in God [See Romans 5:15].
+Hence, it plainly appears that the gospel state could not be God's last dispensation or the finishing of man's redemption unless its whole work was a work of the Spirit of God in the spirit of man.
+It brought the thing itself (or the substance of all former types and shadows) into real enjoyment so as to be possessed by man in spirit and in truth.
+Now, the thing itself-and for the sake of which all God's dispensations have been-is that first life of God that was essentially born in the soul of the first man, Adam, and to which he died.
+But now if the gospel dispensation brings the end of all types and shadows and brings forth again in man a true and full birth of that Holy Spirit [See John 3:5-7]that he had at first, then it must be plain that the work of this dispensation must be solely and immediately the work of the Holy Spirit.
+If it was impossible for man to have a holy nature and spirit at first except as an offspring of a holy God at his creation [See Luke 3:38], it is certain from the nature of the thing that fallen man, dead to his first holy nature, can have that same holy nature again only by the operation of that same Holy Spirit, the Spirit whose breath first gave him the holy nature and life in God [See Romans 5:15].